-How oral health affects blood pressure
+The impact of oral health on blood pressure

-Because gum disease can lead to tooth loss.
+This matters because gum disease can lead to tooth loss.

 Sources